drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

   Molkova](https://github.com/lmolkova) (Microsoft)
 ---

-As organizations increasingly adopt Large Language Models (LLMs) and other generative AI technologies, ensuring reliable performance, efficiency, and safety is essential.
-Enhanced observability—tracking AI operations, behaviors, and outcomes—helps meet these goals.
+As organizations increasingly adopt Large Language Models (LLMs) and other generative AI technologies, ensuring reliable performance, efficiency, and safety is essential to meet user expectations, optimize resource costs, and safeguard against unintended outputs.
+Effective observability for AI operations, behaviors, and outcomes can help meet these goals.
 OpenTelemetry is being enhanced to support these needs specifically for generative AI.

 Two primary assets are in development to make this possible: **Semantic Conventions** and an **Instrumentation Library**.